 Mark Wolynn is the director of The Family Constellation Institute in San Francisco.
 Wolynn trains clinicians and treats people struggling with depression, anxiety, panic disorder, OCD, self-injury, chronic pain and illness.
 A sought-after lecturer, he leads workshops at hospitals, clinics, conferences and teaching centers around the world.
 He has taught at several schools, including the University of Pittsburgh, the Western Psychiatric Institute, Kripalu, the California Institute of Integral Studies and more.
 His articles have appeared in Elephant Journal and Psych Central, and his poetry has been published in The New Yorker.
 To learn more about this author, visit his website at www.markwolynn.com.

 About this author

-Brianna Gibbons is a Web Producer for the Sovereign Health Group.
+Brianna Gibbons is a Web Producer.
 She graduated from Westmont College with a Bachelor of Arts in English.
-She currently works hard to organize and publish the content created by Sovereign Health for the blogs and websites.
+She currently works hard to organize and publish the content for the blogs and websites.
 In her spare time, Brianna loves to read, write, knit, travel, dote on her pets and randomly go on small adventures with friends.